DiamondLightSource/ulims-json-schemas/docs/readme.md

 There are six steps, in summary:

-A. Create a folder inside the schema root.
-Folder "schemas" is the root of this repository.
-Folders in "schemas" exist and new schema folders will need to be inside the most suitable location by the end of step 6.
+A. Create a schema folder inside the appropriate folder under `schemas` and instrument, for example `schemas/samples/p99/newschemaone`

 B. Inside that new folder create a "current.json" file with "title" and $id matching an exact pattern based on path in root.
 See